atjuch/documentation/source/docs/guides/secure-wordpress-or-drupal-with-sucuri.md

 You will see a pop-up that asks you to verify the domain name and server location.
 Pantheon sites are served from North America, but you can select a location that represents where you live.

-Indicate whether you are currently under a DDoS attack or if you would like to restrict your site's backend.
+Indicate whether you are currently under a DDoS attack or if you would like to restrict your site's backend to whitelisted IPs.
 When you are ready, click **Proceed**

 ![Sucuri Add New Domain](/source/docs/assets/images/sucuri-add-new-domain.png)